Anoonaa/alx-system_engineering-devops/0x19-Postmortem/README.md

 Implement additional monitoring for SSL certificate expiration alerts.
 Conduct training sessions on SSL certificate management for the DevOps team.
 Establish a secondary contact method for SSL renewal notifications.
-Develop a checklist for SSL renewal procedures to prevent future oversights.
+Develop a checklist for SSL renewal procedures to prevent future oversight Maybe look into hiring experts

-AUTHOR : Anoona Sithole